 At the start of the twentieth century, many medical professionals believed that people who developed addictions were lacking in willpower.
-Now we recognize that addiction is a chronic disease which changes the brain’s structure and function.
+Now we recognize that addiction is a chronic disease that changes the brain’s structure and function.

-The word “addiction” comes from a latin term meaning, “bound to”, or, “enslaved”.
+The word “addiction” comes from a Latin term meaning, “bound to”, or, “enslaved”.
 By exerting a powerful influence on the brain, addiction itself in several ways:

-- A craving shows for the object of addiction, the loss of control over its use and the need to continue with the object of addiction in spite of the consequences.
+A craving shows for the object of addiction, the loss of control over its use, and the need to continue with the object of addiction in spite of the consequences.

 Signs of Addiction